Time off for dependants (compassionate leave)

 How much time you can take off

 You are allowed 'reasonable' time off to deal with the emergency and make any arrangements that are needed.
-There's no set amount of time allowed to deal with an unexpected event involving a dependant as it will vary depending on what the event is, but for most cases one or two days should be sufficient to deal with the problem.
+There's no set amount of time allowed to deal with an unexpected event involving a dependant as it will vary depending on what the event is, but for most cases one or two days should be enough to deal with the problem.

 For example, if your child falls ill you can take enough time off to deal with their initial needs, like taking them to the doctor and arranging for their care.
 But you’ll need to make other arrangements if you want to stay off work longer to care for them yourself.